Zheng7426/Zheng7426.github.io/_posts/coding/2021-03-21-string-manipulation.md

 categories: coding
 ---

-The coding challenges below were provided on [HackerRank](https://www.hackerrank.com/interview/interview-preparation-kit/strings/challenges).
+The coding challenges below were provided by [HackerRank](https://www.hackerrank.com/interview/interview-preparation-kit/strings/challenges).
 <br>
 <hr>
 <br>

-Challenge: Making Anagrams
+### Challenge: Making Anagrams

-Problem Statement: Given two strings, _a_ and _b_, that may or may not be of the same length, determine the minimum number of character deletions required to make _a_ and  _b_ anagrams.
+Given two strings, _a_ and _b_, that may or may not be of the same length, determine the minimum number of character deletions required to make _a_ and  _b_ anagrams.
 Any characters can be deleted from either of the strings.

 {% highlight python %}